Gailpositive/Devops-On-AWS/Devops-on-AWS-Code-Build-Test/Devops-On-AWS.md

-# CREATING A REACT WEB APP ON AWS DEVOPS
+# CREATING A REACT GAME WEB APP ON AWS DEVOPS
 ## Introduction to AWS DevOps  practices, and tools to deliver applications and services faster and at a higher quality.
 ### Exercise: Setting Up Development Environment
 In a production environment, I'd create a custom policy in AWS IAM for precise control.
 However, for this exercise, I skip that.
 I'm setting up a development space with AWS Cloud9, downloading code, and using AWS SAM CLI to build a serverless app.
 It includes backend elements like API Gateway, Lambda functions, DynamoDB, and a smart process.
 The frontend, a React web app, sits in an S3 bucket.
 Finally, I store my progress in AWS CodeCommit once the app is running.